ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

 - `doAddPageRowsServiceCall`: calls the Liferay Mobile SDK service method that retrieves a page of entities.
-The `doAddPageRowsServiceCall` method's `startRow` and `endRow` arguments define the page's first and last entities, respectively.
-Make the service call just as you would in any other Screenlet.
-  For example, the `doAddPageRowsServiceCall` method in `BookmarkListPageLiferayConnector` calls `LRBookmarksEntryService_v7`'s `getEntriesWithGroupId` method to retrieve a page of bookmarks from the folder specified by `folderId`:
+The `doAddPageRowsServiceCall` method's `startRow` and `endRow` arguments specify the page's first and last entities, respectively.
+Make the service call as you would in any Screenlet.
+For example, the `doAddPageRowsServiceCall` method in `BookmarkListPageLiferayConnector` calls the service's `getEntriesWithGroupId` method to retrieve a page of bookmarks from the folder specified by `folderId`:

         public override func doAddPageRowsServiceCall(session session: LRBatchSession,
             startRow: Int, endRow: Int, obc: LRJSONObjectWrapper?) {